 When you use heat pumps for cooling, they’re meant to turn on and off as they satisfy the temperature settings on your thermostat.
 That means that once the heat pump shuts down, the fan will continue to blow if it’s left in the ON position.
 Not only will this waste a lot of energy, but it will never allow your heat pump to switch to its defrost cycle, meaning it won’t be long before you’re dealing with frozen coils!

 Step 3: Checking your air filters – Make sure you check your air filters!
 Dirty air filters prevent the flow of clean air in your home and keep potentially dangerous pollutants trapped inside.
 Your air filters should be changed every one to three months depending on how often you run your heat pump.

 Step 4: Setting the temperature – It’s always best to keep your thermostat set at the highest comfortable temperature for your home.
 This will help you save energy and keep your heat pump from having to work extra hard to cool your home (which will increase the lifespan of your system).

 Step 5: Scheduling regular heat pump maintenance – A good habit to get into is having your heat pump inspected twice a year: once before switching to heating mode and once before switching to cooling mode.
 These preventative inspections give our HVAC experts a chance to ensure that your system is running properly and fix any minor issues before they become major problems!

 Schedule Your Heat Pump Maintenance Today!

 Don’t delay—schedule your heat pump maintenance today!
-If you’re located in Gaithersburg, Germantown, Potomac, Clarksburg, or other nearby areas, call the experts at Michael Bonsby Heating & Air Conditioning for professional and reliable heat pump maintenance services.
+If you’re located in Gaithersburg, Germantown, Potomac, Clarksburg, or other nearby areas, call the experts at Michael Bonsby HVAC & Plumbing for professional and reliable heat pump maintenance services.
 We can help you get your heat pump ready for the summer so you can enjoy a cool, comfortable home all season long.